Managing health issues

 Best Countries to Retire in South America:

 South America has lots to offer for retirees looking to relocate and live their golden years in the sun.
-South America gives retirees the opportunity to explore regions of great cultural diversity, as well as geographical diversity.
+South America allows retirees to explore regions of great cultural diversity as well as geographical diversity.
 It is very important to consider the cost of living, cultural variations, immigration laws and lifestyle when considering which country to move to.
 Read about the top 5 countries in South America to retire as an expatriate.

 1. Uruguay

-Priding itself on having wonderful white sandy beaches & a robust landscape of forests and lakes, Uruguay can offer a variety of adventure and activities for any desire.
-Some fundamental benefits of choosing Uruguay for your retirement destination are a stable economy, mild climate that is suitable for everyone’s enjoyment, affordable healthcare – although we highly encourage obtaining international health care before departure – low taxes and a low crime rate.
+Priding itself on having wonderful white sandy beaches & a robust landscape of forests and lakes, Uruguay can offer a variety of adventures and activities for any desire.
+Some fundamental benefits of choosing Uruguay for your retirement destination are a stable economy, a mild climate that is suitable for everyone’s enjoyment, affordable healthcare – although we highly encourage obtaining international healthcare before departure – low taxes and a low crime rate.

 2. Chile

-Located on the west coast of South America, Chile is a wonderland of excitement for future retirees.
+• Located on the west coast of South America, Chile is a wonderland of excitement for future retirees.
 With its dramatic mountain ranges, luxurious lakes and coastal beach access, Chile can offer every retiree a life of excitement.
-The ability to ski in the winter, and live by the beach in the summer is a luxury that most countries cannot offer.
-If you are wanting to maintain an urban lifestyle, the city of Santiago offers a widely developed and advanced environment for expatriates.
+The ability to ski in the winter and live by the beach in the summer is a luxury that most countries cannot offer.
+If you want to maintain an urban lifestyle, the city of Santiago offers a widely developed and advanced environment for expatriates.

 3. Argentina